 Community service activities, social and cultural activities, and homestays with American families will deepen the Fellows’ experience of U.S. society during their exchange.
 After the Institute, in addition to implementing service projects in their home communities, the Fellows will present what they have learned as well as an alumni project plan to a youth-serving or youth-centered organization in their home country.
 These may include U.S. Embassy Youth Councils, American Corners or American Spaces, and exchange alumni associations.

-Successful Nominees will have a strong interest in learning more about diplomacy, the transatlantic relationship, the role of a free press in a democracy, and an interest in public or community service.
+Successful nominees will have a strong interest in learning more about diplomacy, the transatlantic relationship, the role of a free press in a democracy, and an interest in public or community service.
 They should have a strong demonstrated interest in communications, advocacy, debate, or civic participation.
 They should have the academic aptitude for a program of this nature and personal qualities needed to be successful participants, including maturity, strong social skills, flexibility, and open-mindedness.
 These factors are particularly important given the Institute’s diverse group atmosphere.
 English fluency is required.
-It is important that nominees have exhibited serious interest in pursuing leadership opportunities in their home countries, and demonstrate a genuine desire to learn first-hand about the United States, its people, society, and institutions.
-It is also very important that nominees understand that, if selected, they will be expected to fully and seriously participate in all program components during the month, as well as in follow-up activities afterward in their home country.
+It is important that nominees exhibit demonstrable interest in pursuing leadership opportunities in their home countries, and convey a genuine desire to learn first-hand about the United States, its people, society, and institutions.
+Nominees must understand that, if selected, they will be expected to fully and seriously participate in all program components during the month, as well as in follow-up activities afterward in their home country.
+It is important to note that the institute is very intensive and allows minimal time for pursuits unrelated to the program.
+All lectures and organized activities must be attended and all assignments must be completed.
 In addition, participants should be ready to inform and educate Americans about the cultures and societies of their home countries in non-structured gatherings and in public presentations.
 Participant’s costs will be supported by the U.S. State Department, Bureau of Cultural and Educational Affairs, and the U.S. Embassy in Belgrade.

 Since many participants will be minors and will be traveling from their home country alone, the U.S. host institution will provide adult chaperones who will accompany participants on flights between one or two European airports to the location of the Summer Institute and back.